hanlim83/ramen-reviews/README.md

 ### /api/delete
   - HTTP Method: POST
   - Input Data: A JSON object containing the ID of the review object to be deleted
-  - Output data: TA message indicating that the review object has been deleted successfully
+  - Output data: A message indicating that the review object has been deleted successfully
   - Notes:
     - Only the **ID** JSON Key Values will be read
     - Any extra values like **ExID** will be ignored.
 If the database does not contain the corresponding review obejct with the provided **ID**, an error message would be returned